Skip to content

 “This is about people, your workers, and valuing workers and the talents they bring with them – having the right culture, leadership, and processes in place to support those who are neurodiverse to join workplaces, to work, and to stay in work is important.
 It’s crucial that businesses create the right inclusive culture and conditions which enable and support those workers to flourish.”

-If you’re a journalist looking to set up an interview, get a quote, or with another enquiry, call our media team on +44 (0)116 257 3118.
+If you’re a journalist looking for an interview or a quote, or have an enquiry, call us on +44 (0)116 257 3118.

 Last updated: 31 January 2024